twignet/splicecom/README.md

    - This is not on by default
    - Requires iPCS2 (iOS) v2.9 or iPCS (Android) v1.8.6 or newer
    - A default client certificate is bundled in the Apps (i have extracted this as sslprov.pem in the repo)
    - On first connection this certificate can be replaced with a customer specific secondary certificate, downloaded from the gateway.
-This certificate is shared amoungst all users
+This certificate is shared amongst all users
-   - A server side paramter exists to only trust these "secondary" certificates
+   - A server side parameter exists to only trust these "secondary" certificates

 ## iPCS Brute Forcer